Scientists Warn Against Consumer Protection Nominee

 But Beck has also repeatedly clashed with scientists over her approach to incorporating scientific data and research into government rules and regulations.

-While she was at OMB, Beck helped draft a document that was meant to aid federal agencies like the EPA and Department of Energy in using scientific data more reliably and objectively to protect public health.
+While she was at OMB, Beck helped draft a document that was meant to aid federal agencies such as the EPA and Department of Energy in using scientific data more reliably and objectively to protect public health.
 Before the document could be released, it was reviewed by a panel of top epidemiologists and toxicologists at the National Academy of Sciences.

 The panel returned a scathing review.
-It warned that the document misrepresented or misconstrued numerous basic principles of toxicology and public health research, and incorrectly represented the role of uncertainty in scientific findings.
+It warned that the document misrepresented or misconstrued numerous basic principles of toxicology and public health research and incorrectly represented the role of uncertainty in scientific findings.

 "They described it, ultimately, as fundamentally flawed and simplistic," says Daniel Rosenberg, a senior attorney at the Natural Resources Defense Council.
 "The panel unanimously called for that bulletin to be withdrawn, which it was."